 “enriched by numerous poetical figures and choicest epithets, metaphors and comparisons” reach a “high degree of poetical art” (Prof. O. Myshanych, p 106).

 The spiritual songs were spread mostly by the living word and, eventually, were collected by lovers of popular songs.
 Thus in the Carpathian region we can find many hand-written collections of religious songs, popularly called Spivanniki (Співанникі) or Hymnals.
 Not until 1969 was the first original collection of the Rusyn religious songs with proper music published under the title: Greko-katolic’ki Duchovyni Pisnyi (Greek-Catholic Spiritual Hymns).
-In this hymnal compiled by Father Stephan Papp collected 178 spiritual songs with their proper music, fifty of which had never been printed before.
+In this hymnal Father Stephan Papp compiled 178 spiritual songs with their proper music, fifty of which had never before been printed.
 In the introduction to his publication Father Papp wrote:

 “The spiritual songs served our Rusyn people as inspiring prayers.
 Making some necessary corrections to the lyrics, I tried, therefore, to preserve their original meaning and freshness.
 Those who are acquainted with the Latin-Rite hymns, which were composed by world-wide famous poets and musicians, are pleasantly impressed by the freshness and beauty of our spiritual songs, composed mostly by simple people and often without any professional guidance.
 They were inspired by burning love of God, to Whom our people offered these musical gems as an expression of their gratitude.”

-Brought by our ancestors to their adopted countries, these “spiritual gems” of the Carpathian region still fill our Byzantine Rite Orthodox and Catholic churches with their freshness and inspiring melodies.
-Indeed, refreshing and beautiful are our Rusyn spiritual songs!
+Brought to their adopted countries, these “spiritual gems” of the Carpathian region still fill Byzantine Rite Orthodox and Catholic churches with their freshness and inspiring melodies.
+Indeed, refreshing and beautiful are these Rusyn spiritual songs!